-Vice President, Corporate Partnerships Program
+Vice President, EDF+Business

 Recent projects include:

-- Prior to joining EDF, Tom held several positions at ICF International and Jellinek, Schwartz & Connolly, where he advised governmental agencies and Fortune 500 companies on environmental, safety and health compliance, pollution prevention, and legislative and regulatory strategy.
+- Prior to joining EDF, Tom held several positions at ICF International and Jellinek, Schwartz & Connolly, where he advised government agencies and Fortune 500 companies on environmental, safety and health compliance, pollution prevention, and legislative and regulatory strategy.

 - Tom is a frequent speaker at business conferences and his work has been featured in New York Times, Wall Street Journal, San Francisco Chronicle, Bloomberg, Forbes, Fortune, Marketplace, Medium, Environmental Finance, Climate Progress and GreenBiz.com.
 He is an advisor to the American University Center for Environmental Policy.

 - Tom earned an M.B.A. from The George Washington University and B.A. in Political Science from Trinity College.